jD91mZM2/dotfiles/new-dotfiles/README.md

 configuration, no fancy options, just a simple thing.
 The only configuration needed is whether or not the module is imported or not.
 Obviously each module in `modules/` must either be standalone or import all required modules.

+## Rules

+- Each .nix file in `modules/` must be standalone or import all necessary components.
+- Each directory in `modules/` must have a `default.nix` that imports all other stuff in that directory.